progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Notice that the object entry points to the commit SHA-1 value that you tagged.
 Also notice that it doesn’t need to point to a commit; you can tag any Git object.
 In the Git source code, for example, the maintainer has added their GPG public key as a blob object and then tagged it.
 You can view the public key by running-->

-Beachte, daß der der `object` Wert auf den commit SHA-1 zeigt, den Du getaggt hast, und daß die `tags/v1.1` Referenz nicht direkt auf den Commit zeigt, sondern auf das Tag Objekt.
+Beachte, dass der der `object` Wert auf den commit SHA-1 zeigt, den Du getaggt hast, und dass die `tags/v1.1` Referenz nicht direkt auf den Commit zeigt, sondern auf das Tag Objekt.
 In Git kannst Du jedes beliebige Objekt taggen.
 Im Git Quellcode z.B. befindet sich der öffentliche GPG Schlüssel des Projektbetreibers als ein Blob Objekt, sowie ein Tag, der darauf zeigt.
 Auf diese Weise kannst den Schlüssel so anzeigen, indem Du den folgenden Befehl im Git Quellcode Repository ausführst:

 	$ git cat-file blob junio-gpg-pub